brikis98/yevgeniy-brikman-homepage/_posts/2018-07-27-economics-in-one-lesson.md

 I do not study economics, but find it interesting to read outside of my area of expertise from time to time, and see what I can pick up.
 What I found in this book was a well-written and highly accessible version of, as best as I can tell, the libertarian and conservative economic playbook.
 It tries to lay out the reasoning why most government economic policies—most types of taxes, tariffs, subsidies, public works projects, social security, minimum wage, and so on—are detrimental or harmful.
 The basis of this argument—the "one lesson" from the book's title—is:

-"The art of economics consists in looking not merely at the immediate but at the longer effects of any act or policy; it consists in tracing the consequences of that policy not merely for one group but for all groups."
+> The art of economics consists in looking not merely at the immediate but at the longer effects of any act or policy; it consists in tracing the consequences of that policy not merely for one group but for all groups.

 In other words, taxes, tariffs, subsidies, and everything else either only benefit one group at the cost of another or may have benefits in the short term, but always cause problems in the long run.

 The general idea is a good one: we *should* consider long-term trends and not favor certain groups over others; and certain economic policies definitely do favor some groups over others or cause harm over the long term.
 The problem is that Hazlitt generalizes from this simple argument to the broader idea that virtually *all* governmental economic policies are harmful, and the evidence and reasoning he uses strikes me, at least as a novice to economics, as deeply flawed.
 The evidence, in particular, is almost entirely lacking: most of the book is based off armchair reasoning rather than actual case studies.
 And the armchair reasoning doesn't seem to hold water.